Current Owners of Swafield Hall

 Boris Konoshenko

 Previously Editor in Chief and Managing Director of the highest readership daily newspaper in Moscow (Russia), Boris was born in St-Petersburg, where he completed two higher educations, the first – radio physics, the second – theatre director.
 During Perestroika, he entered the newly emerging independent media business.
 Since 2005, Boris worked for the world’s largest global newspaper group Metro International, where he initially ran Metro Saint Petersburg.
-In 2009, Boris launched Metro in Moscow, which he headed until 2014.
+In 2009, Boris launched Metro in Moscow, which he headed until 2014, when he moved to London.

 Per Mikael Jensen, then CEO of Metro International, wrote: